Marc Crawford: Playing career

 Crawford played three seasons of major junior in the Quebec Major Junior Hockey League (QMJHL) with the Cornwall Royals.
-During this time, the team won back-to-back Memorial Cups.
+During this time, the team won back-to-back Memorial Cups and Crawford was named the team's captain.
 Crawford was drafted by the Vancouver Canucks in the 1980 NHL Entry Draft in the fourth round, 70th overall.
 He joined the Canucks in 1981–82.
 As a rookie, Crawford was a part of Vancouver's 1982 run to the Stanley Cup finals, in which the Canucks were defeated by the New York Islanders.